Augustoandro/intermediate-security-server/README.md

 # intermediate-security-server
 My final year project in B.E.
-(Computer).
+(Computer) final year 2020-21.
 It is a proxy server that filters out malicious files even before they arrive at a cloud storage bucket.
 The motive of the project is to secure cloud storage buckets from malware infection.<br />
 If you are looking forward to host this application, be warned, it might not be 100% secure.
 100% Security has always been a myth anyway.
 We are not responsible if your system is compromised.